How IAM works - Amazon Identity and Access Management

 First, a human user or an application uses their sign-in credentials to authenticate with Amazon.
 IAM matches the sign-in credentials to a principal (an IAM user, federated user, IAM role, or application) trusted by the Amazon Web Services account and authenticates permission to access Amazon.

 Next, IAM makes a request to grant the principal access to resources.
 IAM grants or denies access in response to an authorization request.
 For example, when you first sign in to the console and are on the console Home page, you aren't accessing a specific service.
-When you select a service, you send and authorization reuest to IAM for that service.
+When you select a service, you send an authorization request to IAM for that service.
 IAM verifies that your identity is on the list of authorized users, determines what policies control the level of access granted, and evaluates any other policies that might be in effect.
 Principals within your Amazon Web Services account or from another Amazon Web Services account that you trust can make authorization requests.

 Once authorized, the principal can perform actions or operations on resources in your Amazon Web Services account.
 For example, the principal could launch a new Amazon Elastic Compute Cloud instance, modify IAM group membership, or delete Amazon Simple Storage Service buckets.
-The following diagram illustrates this process through the IAM infrastructure :
+The following diagram illustrates this process through the IAM infrastructure:

 This diagram that shows how a principal is authenticated and authorized by the IAM service to perform actions or operations upon other Amazon services or resources.